Jamaican Goat Curry

 How to Store Leftovers

 Let leftovers cool to room temperature, and store the Jamaican Goat Curry separately from rice and peas or other sides.
 Keep in an airtight container in the fridge for up to 2-3 days.

-For longer storage it is recommended that you freeze the curry.
-Transfer cooled leftovers to a sealed container, and keep in the freezer for up to 3 months.
+For longer storage, it is recommended that you freeze the curry.
+Transfer cooled leftovers to a sealed container, and keep them in the freezer for up to 3 months.